Diamantino Iuna Fafé: Career

 He qualified at the 2021 African & Oceania Wrestling Olympic Qualification Tournament to represent Guinea-Bissau at the 2020 Summer Olympics in Tokyo, Japan.

 He won one of the bronze medals in his event at the 2022 African Wrestling Championships held in El Jadida, Morocco.

+He competed in the men's freestyle 57 kg event at the 2024 Summer Olympics in Paris, France.